CasparKielwein/Aaargh/Classes.md

 #### Lvl 2: Bite
 Pounce causes additional an 1d8 damage.

-### Rending Claws (Beast Form)
+### Burst of Savagery

-#### Lvl 1:
+#### Lvl 1: Burst of Savagery
-Melee Attack
-Hit: The target is slowed

-#### Lvl2: Savage Rend
+Cost: 2 Power-Points
+Consumes all actions of your turn.
-Rending Claws target two enemies in melee range.
+Make one ranged or melee atack per Action against enemies in range.

-### Barkskin
-#### Lvl 1: Barkskin
-A target of your choice gains your *Mind* as a Bonus to their AC until the end of the round.
+If you use all your actions - full action, move action, minor action - you can make three atacks.
+You must decide the targets of your attack before you roll.

-#### Lvl 2: Flexible Rind
+#### Lvl 2: Triumphant Roar
-The bonus of *Barkskin* also applies to the targets reflex resistance.
+Modifies Burst of Savagery
+After the attacks are resolved you mark each enemy in 30'.

-### Threatening Roar
+### Woodland Strider
-#### Lvl 1: Roar
+### Lvl 1: Woodland Strider
+Cost: 1 Power-Point
-Bonus Action
+Minor Action
+The effect lasts until you complete a short rest.
-You mark every Enemy within 25'
+You and allies within 25' ignore the effect of difficult terrain.

-### Ground Slam
-You hit the ground in front of you with a powerful slam.

-### Lvl 1: Ground Slam
-Combat Action
-1 Power-Point

-The ground in a circle with diameter of 10' around you becomes difficult terrain.

-### Lvl 2: Powerful Slam
-The area of your Ground Slam increases to a diameter of 20'.

 ## Rogue
 Rogues specialize on exploiting every weakness they find in their enemies.